Vyral/brad-korb-recruiting/_posts/2021-12-28-doubling-our-lead-finding-spending.md

 {% include excerpt.html %}

 Today we’re excited to tell you about some fantastic opportunities that we just implemented.
 We’ve recently doubled our spending on Realtor.com.
 We’re now spending over $1,000 per day to find leads.
 If you're looking for some new opportunities in 2022, my team and I would love to speak with you.
-Our team is ready for growth and we’re ready to help you in any way we can.
+Our team is ready for growth, and we’re ready to help you in any way we can.

 If you have any questions or inquiries, don’t hesitate to give us a call or send us an email.
 We look forward to hearing from you.